Publications

 Abstract [en]

-A compilation of traffic accidents from 2016 to 2022, where the driver of the A-tractor or moped car was between 14 and 20 years old, showed that there were seven fatal accidents involving A-tractors, resulting in deaths of seven young people in the A-tractor and two unprotected road users.
-There were no fatal accidents involving moped cars with drivers in this age group.
-Furthermore, there were 37 serious accidents involving A-tractors, with 24 of them occurring in 2021-2022.
-In these accidents during the entire period, 32 young people in A-tractors and eight other road users, primarily pedestrians or people on mopeds or motorcycles, were seriously injured.
-There were 12 serious accidents involving moped cars during this period, with ten young people in moped cars and three pedestrians being seriously injured.
-In the more severe A-tractor accidents, 91 percent of the drivers were male, while in the moped car accidents, 42 percent were male.
+Slow moving vehicles, A-tractors (also called “EPA”) and moped cars, have in recent years become increasingly popular among young people in Sweden.
+With their rising popularity, the number of crashes involving these vehicles has also increased.
+The purpose has been to increase knowledge on crashes involving A-tractors and moped cars, as well as to describe how these vehicles impact traffic safety and the safety of other road users.
+The study involved crash data from the Swedish Traffic Accident Data Acquisition database (Strada) and interviews with police officers.
+A compilation of traffic crashes from 2016 to 2022, where the driver of the A-tractor or moped car was between 14 and 20 years old, showed that there were seven fatal crashes involving A-tractors, resulting in deaths of seven young people in the A-tractor and two unprotected road users.
+There were no fatal crashes involving drivers with moped cars in this age group.
+Furthermore, there were 37 serious crashes involving A-tractors, with 24 of them occurring in 2021–2022.
+In these crashes during the entire period, 32 young people in A-tractors and eight other road users, primarily pedestrians and moped or motorcycle users, were seriously injured.
+There were 12 serious crashes involving moped cars during this period, with ten young people in moped cars and three pedestrians being seriously injured.
+In the more severe A-tractor crashes, 91 percent of the drivers were male, while in the moped car crashes, 42 percent were male.
+A total of 14 interviews were conducted with police officers throughout Sweden.
+It became clear that A-tractors and moped cars are a social phenomenon, where the "EPA culture" and group identity are important aspects.
+These vehicles are used for transportation in both rural and urban areas and for hanging out with friends.
+How these vehicles are driven affects traffic safety, for those in the vehicles and other road users, as well as the environment.
+The police reported various driving behaviours and crashes and had opinions on the defects and deliberate modifications on these vehicles.

 Download full text (pdf)